daelsepara/turbo-pascal-assembly/docs/library/CONVERT-REAL.md

 end program;
 ```

-It was compiled with x87 emulation and x87 code disabled using:
+It was compiled with both x87 emulation and FPU x87 code disabled using:

 ```cmd
 TPC.EXE -GS -GP -GD -$D+ -$E- -$N- MAIN